 I blended this in my Vitamix on low speed without any water added, just pushing down the content with the plunger, so it had a coarse consistency of a stew.
 It was really delicious and looked good too (I wanted to take a picture, but I had no battery in my camera, so maybe next time).
 In fact it was so good that I prepared a second batch, replacing pear with a peach and basil with cilantro.
 It was still good, but not as delicious as the first one, so I only ate a little, and left the rest in the fridge for the next day.
 So today, I added 2 more very ripe pears and more lettuce, and blended the everything to a very smooth consistency – and it was amazing.

 Unfortunately, my son still did not like it.
-Perhaps I could try adding some sweetener, like local honey?
+Perhaps I could try adding some sweetener, like maple syrup or agave?
 But for now, I’m going to buy some bananas tomorrow for sweet banana smoothies (with greens, of course).

 Of course, everything we eat has some impact on the environment, so at least I was relieved to learn about the boat transportation that is relatively Earth friendly – so much more than planes and trucks.